kevonc/kevonc.github.io/_posts/2020-12-08-how-directing-my-mind-got-me-to-my-goal-in-14-days-not-smart.md

 I can guarantee you that something good is going to come out after these 14 days.

 If you would like a second pair of eyes to look through what you have noted down, I'd be happy to review and give you some feedback.
-Just hit me up on this Twitter thread and we can connect and chat!
+Just [hit me up on this Twitter thread](https://twitter.com/kevon69/status/1336299758151901184){:target="_blank"} and we can connect and chat!